softpatel/PenPal/README.md

 Mentors you can add into your circle include:
 - Financial advisor
 - Health Advisor
+- Career guide
-(Future ideas)
+- (Potential Future ideas)
   - Fitness instructor
   - Event planner
   - Relationship guide
-- Career guide

 Start by choosing your advisors and then providing some details about yourself and some of the goals you have.
 Your advisors will track your progress via your daily entries and report any insights or advice.